-After analyzing data from the first year of operation, and taking into account better information about my electric load, I determined that I could use the production from additional solar panels covering my remaining south-facing roof area.
-Eight panels will fit, and conveniently this reaches the maximum string power for my second story string.
+After analyzing data from the first year of operation, and taking into account better information about — and changes in — my electric load, I determined that I could use the production from additional solar panels covering my remaining south-facing roof area.
+Eight panels will fit on the roof, and conveniently this reaches the maximum string power for my second story string.

-The expansion ended up being much cheaper than I expected - under $1 per watt!
+The expansion ended up being much cheaper than I expected - under $1 per watt, including the price of steel mesh around the panels to keep squirrels out!
 It is eligible for the federal investment tax credit (ITC) but not for my state-level incentives because it does not include a new inverter.
 The addition of this cheap capacity brings down the overall system's cost per watt by over 15%.

 The electricity generated by these new panels should be worth roughly $530/year, for a payback period of between 4 and 5 years.
 The payback period of the full system should drop from about 10-11 years to 8-9 years as a result of this expansion.